edoardocostantinidev/mora/README.md

 1) `kubectl apply -f kubernetes/mora.yaml`
 2) `node test-client/ws.js` and on a separate shell `node test-client/event-generator.js`

 As of right now you will receive a lot of debug info on your events, is perfectly normal.
 Also try and mess around with replicas on your k8s cluster and see what happens.
-You can event spawn other generators or test via postman.
+You can even spawn other generators or test via postman.

 If you want to test it out in local make sure to use `dev` environment so that `libcluster` topologies don't interfere with `mora`.